Ranzeb/evulpo-takehome-assignment/README.md

 npm install

-Then, you can run the application by using the command:
+Then, you can run the application inside the CODE_SAMPLE_GAPI_CONNECTION folder by using the command:

 node server.js